BioJulia/ProteinSecondaryStructures.jl/docs/src/explanation.md

 ## Data structure

-The output of the secondary structure calculations is a vector of `SSData` elements, with the following data, for each residue:
+The outputs of the secondary structure calculations are vectors of `SSData` elements, with the following data, for each residue:

 * `resname::String` - residue name
 * `chain::String` - chain identifier